0xTahir/modernize-aspnetapp/README.md

 ```
 <img src="https://github.com/AlgoNinja/modernize-aspnetapp/blob/master/images/07.png" />

+Thats it :o).
 This container now can be moved to any cloud.